Wallby/Portfolio/site/content/page/about.md

 ---

 <div class="row">
   <p class="6u 12u$(small)">I'm a freelancer and a game developer.
 I have made games in C++, Unity, UE4, and for VR.
-I know Haskell and I can do a bit of 3D modeling, which both help me look at problems differently.</p>
+I know Haskell and I can do a bit of drawing, 3D modeling and sound programming (using Supercollider), all of which help me look at problems differently.</p>
   <div class="6u 12u$(small)">
     <img src="/img/me.jpg" style="width: 100%;max-width: 250px;">
   </div>